How to Easily Remove Black Bars from Your Video?

 Based on different cases, choose either option to get rid of video black bars:

-• Use the "Crop" feature to manually crop the black bars from your video.
+• Use the "Crop" feature to manually crop the black bars from your video when the bars are already part of the frame.

 Crop Black Bars from Video